Holle vs. Lebenswert Formula: An Unbiased Comparison

 Fats: Minimum of 4.4g, maximum of 6.0g.
 Lebenswert Stage 1 has 5.4g, Holle Stage 1 has 5.1g.

-✔️ Holle and Lebenswert are Similar for macronutrient composition: carbohydrates, proteins, and fats.
+✔️ Holle and Lebenswert are Similar in macronutrient composition: carbohydrates, proteins, and fats.

 For micronutrients, including not only vitamins and minerals but also Omega fatty acids, both Lebenswert and Holle meet WHO international food standards.

-Note that international food standards dictate that infant formulas contain at least 300mg of linoleic acid (LA, Omega-6) and 50mg of alpha-linoleic acid (ALA, Omega-3) per 100kcal.
+Note that international food standards dictate that infant formulas contain at least 300mg of linoleic acid (LA, Omega-6) and 50mg of alpha-linolenic acid (ALA, Omega-3) per 100kcal.

 Both Lebenswert and Holle meet these fatty acid standards, with Lebenswert containing 827mg LA and 73.1mg ALA, and Holle containing 906mg LA and 77.5mg ALA.